ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Everything new in the latest iOS 18.3 firmware update</blockquote>

 <h3>4.
-Mastering SwiftUI:
-Creating Custom Dynamic Property
-Wrappers - <a href="https://medium.com/@viral237/mastering-swiftui-creating-custom-dynamic-property-wrappers-3326b193ea32" target="_blank" rel="noopener noreferrer">link</a></h3>
+Sound Engineering on iOS: AudioToolbox, AVAudioSession, and UIFeedbackGenerator - <a href="https://medium.com/@uwaisalqadri/sound-engineering-on-ios-audiotoolbox-avaudiosession-and-uifeedbackgenerator-7ecee15db93a" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ViralSwift`**
+✍️ **posted by `Uwais Alqadri`**

-<blockquote>SwiftUI provides a powerful property wrapper mechanism that allows us to encapsulate logic and modify property behaviors efficiently.
-In…</blockquote>
+<blockquote>“Music, Sound and Haptic Feedback” have played a crucial role in enhancing user experiences on iOS</blockquote>

 <h3>5.
 Building the B&Q Mobile Apps: - <a href="https://medium.com/@abid.ghani/building-the-b-q-mobile-apps-ce69ab593797" target="_blank" rel="noopener noreferrer">link</a></h3>